It is caused by bacteria Mycoplasma mycoides mycoides, small-colony type (SC).

 CBPP can cause loses from 20% to up to 80%.
 Morbidity and mortality vary between different pathogen strains.
-The total yearly cost of the disease is estimated to be US $634 million.
+Contagious Bovine Pleuropneumonia (CBPP) affects 27 countries in Africa at an estimated annual cost of US $2 billion.

 Infection spreads by aerosol from cough, by direct contact with infected animals, or through placenta to the unborn calf.
 Fomites are not a major source of transmission.

 The incubation period is one to three months.
 A few cattle may die of peracute disease with no symptoms other than fever.
 Acute symptoms include fever, lethargy, cough, extended necks and laboured breathing, and loss of appetite and milk production.
 Calves may develop arthritis and lameness.
 After initial acute faze, the infection often becomes chronic.